sparkyfen/7chanCurl/README.md

 Things to do:

-Fix PHP warning when querying every odd index (odd indexes are null after array_unique call).
+[FIXED] Fix PHP warning when querying every odd index (odd indexes are null after array_unique call).

-Add functionality for ALL boards.
+[FIXED] Add functionality for ALL boards.

 Error check user input for board names.

-Correct coding to verify, with each board, that the thread ID number is the correct length.
+[FIXED] Correct coding to verify, with each board, that the thread ID number is the correct length.

-Query comments of users for relevant links.
+[FIXED] Query comments of users for relevant links.

 Requery pages every n seconds.